 Blue Eye is a tiny town located in the state of Missouri.
-With a population of 297 people and just one neighborhood, Blue Eye is the 468th largest community in Missouri.
-Blue Eye has seen a significant amount of newer housing growth in recent years.
-Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
-This seems to be the case in Blue Eye, where the median household income is $35,714.00.
+With a population of 306 people and just one neighborhood, Blue Eye is the 468th largest community in Missouri.
+Much of the housing stock in Blue Eye was built relatively recently.
+The construction of new real estate can often be taken as an indication that the local Blue Eye economy is robust, and that jobs or other amenities are attracting an influx of new residents.
+This seems to be the case in Blue Eye, where the median household income is $31,250.00.

-Blue Eye is a decidedly white-collar town, with fully 92.74% of the workforce employed in white-collar jobs, well above the national average.
+Blue Eye is a decidedly white-collar town, with fully 91.04% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Blue Eye is a town of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Blue Eye who work in office and administrative support (25.00%), community and social services (15.32%), and computer science and math (15.32%).
+There are especially a lot of people living in Blue Eye who work in office and administrative support (25.37%), teaching (11.19%), and computer science and math (10.45%).

 Also of interest is that Blue Eye has more people living here who work in computers and math than 95% of the places in the US.

-Overall, Blue Eye’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Blue Eye’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Blue Eye has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Blue Eye has few renters and college students.
 But the biggest reason it is quieter in Blue Eye than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Blue Eye may be for you.